ddhartma/Deep-Reinforcement-Learning-Monte-Carlo-Methods/README.md

 ## Greedy Policies <a name="greedy_policies"></a>
+So far, we've learned
+- how an agent can take a policy like the equal probable random policy,
+- Use that to interact with the environment.
+- Use that experience to populate the corresponding Q-table.
+- This Q-table is an estimate of that policies action value function.

+How to get the optimal policy?
+- Select for each state the action that maximizes the Q-table.
+- Let's call that new policy **π'**.
+- Replace the old policy with this new policy.
+- Estimate its value function.
+- Use that new value function to get a better policy.
+- Continue alternating between these two steps over and over until we converge to the optimal policy.

+    ![image8]

 - A policy is greedy with respect to an action-value function estimate **Q** if for every state **s ∈ S**, it is guaranteed to select an action **a ∈ A(s)** such that **a = argmax<sub>a∈A(s)</sub>Q(s,a)**.
 (It is common to refer to the selected action as the greedy action.)
 - In the case of a finite MDP, the action-value function estimate is represented in a Q-table.
 Then, to get the greedy action(s), for each row in the table, we need only select the action (or actions) corresponding to the column(s) that maximize the row.

 ## Epsilon-Greedy Policies <a name="epsilon_greedy_policies"></a>
 - A policy is **ϵ-greedy** with respect to an action-value function estimate **Q** if for every state **s ∈ S**,